tmackay/Open-Source-FPGA-Bitcoin-Miner/README.md

 Forked by tmackay to experiment with a few different core designs and interfaces.

+Current results
+Both microcore using the Dadda et al intermediate regs and the unrolled version reduce the critical path allowing for higher Fmax, however increased resource use and faster clocks mean a double penalty for power consumption.
+So no real improvement.
+Also, multi-microcore designs don't match the density of a single unrolled core as hoped.
+Further optimisation may be possible.

+Future directions
+Power efficiency may be further improved by reducing unnecessary shifting of the state registers.
+Instead of adding the new value and shifting all older values down, we could use multiplexers so that a single reg is updated containing the new value, replacing the oldest value.
+Once the state value is written, it can stay in place until no longer needed rather than shifting it mutiple times.
+This should result in state registers transitioning every third (or fourth) clock cycle, instead of every cycle.

+...
 A fork by teknohog to enable platform independence, serial port communications and clustering.
 My projecs include